naa986/wp-login-form/wp-login-form/readme.txt

 none

 == Changelog ==

+= 1.0.4 =
+* Made some security related improvements in the plugin

 = 1.0.3 =
 * Added an option to show/hide the "Lost your password?" link in the form.